-Student contribution to the course will be assessed over the course of the term.
+Class participation is equivalent to professionals' participation in meetings.
+It is, therefore, considered important to success in this course.
 Mere attendance does not count towards full class participation.
-Effective participation implies active and continuous contribution to class proceedings on the part of students in the form of engagement in breakout group activities, raising or answering questions, commenting on issues raised by the instructor or other students, or bringing to the attention of the class relevant items of interest from the media or personal experiences.
-The professor will keep track of student participation at each class.
+Effective participation implies active and continuous contribution to class proceedings on the part of students in the form of engagement in breakout group activities, raising or answering questions, commenting on issues raised by the instructor or other students, or bringing the attention of the class relevant items of interest from the media or personal experiences.
+The professor will keep track of student participation in each class.
 You are also required to keep a record of your own participation.

-Please note that Breakout Group activities will be integrated into lectures and form the basis for your participation grade in addition to in-class engagement.
-To ensure that you receive credit for in-class contribution, make sure to attend all lectures so that you can participate in breakout group activities and contribute to the class discussion.
+Please note that Breakout group activities will be integrated into lectures and form the basis for part of your participation grade.
+To ensure that you receive credit for in-class contributions, make sure to attend all lectures and contribute to the class discussion; and participate in the inclass exercises.